EliziumNet/Krayola/Elizium.Krayola/docs/New-Krayon.md

 ### -Expression

-A custom regular expression pattern than capture a Krayon method api call and an optional parameter.
+A custom regular expression pattern that can capture a Krayon method call and an optional parameter.
 The expression MUST contain the following 2 named capture groups:

-* 'api': string to represent a method call on the Krayon instance.
+* 'method': string to represent a method call on the Krayon instance.
-* 'p': optional string to represent a parameter passed into the function denoted by 'api'.
+* 'p': optional string to represent a parameter passed into the function denoted by 'method'.

 Instructions can either have 0 or 1 argument.
 When an argument is specified that must represent a compound value (multiple items), then a compound representation must be used,